telerik/kendo-react-kb/docs/multiselect-set-maximum-selection.md

 ---
-title: How to restrict the number of selected items in MultiSelect
+title: How To Restrict The Number Of Selected Items In MultiSelect
 description: An example on how to restrict the number of selected items in a KendoReact MultiSelect.
 type: how-to
-page_title: How to restrict the number of selected items in KendoReact MultiSelect
+page_title: How to restrict the number of selected items in KendoReact MultiSelect | KendoReact MultiSelect
 slug: multiselect-select-all-checkbox
 tags: multiselect, kendoreact, selection
 ticketid: 1547156